Generic Name: zolpidem tartrate

 - memory loss

 - severe allergic reactions.
-Symptoms include swelling of the tongue or throat, and trouble breathing.
-Get emergency medical help if you get these symptoms after taking Zolpimist (zolpidem tartrate) Oral Spray.
+Symptoms include swelling of the tongue or throat, trouble breathing, and nausea and vomiting.
+Get emergency medical help if you get these symptoms after taking Zolpimist.

-Call your healthcare provider right away if you have any of the above side effects or any other side effects that worry you while using Zolpimist (zolpidem tartrate) Oral Spray.
+Call your doctor right away if you have any of the above side effects or any other side effects that worry you while using Zolpimist.

-The most common side effects of Zolpimist (zolpidem tartrate) Oral Spray are:
+The most common side effects of Zolpimist are:

-These are not all the side effects of Zolpimist (zolpidem tartrate) Oral Spray.
-Ask your healthcare provider or pharmacist for more information.
+These are not all the side effects of Zolpimist.
+Ask your doctor or pharmacist for more information.

 - Do not freeze.